 \subsection{Inter-Annotator Agreement}

-We calculate edit selection agreement by each token, as a single token may be annotated to multiple edits simultaneously, with Table \ref{table:metric_eval_results} reporting agreement per-edit, further organized by their type of information change.
-Agreement is highly dependent on the edit type, as we observe high agreement for \ed{deletion} ($\alpha$=0.75), paraphrase (\es{substitution} with the same information, $\alpha$=0.53), and sentence \esp{split} ($\alpha$=0.66) edits.
-We also find low agreement for \es{substitution} with more information ($\alpha$=0.15), due to the subjectivity among annotators on determining whether new tokens contain `novel' information, as it was often confused with \ei{insertion}.
-Disagreement on \er{reordering} ($\alpha$=0.12) and \est{structure} ($\alpha$=0.25) may be attributed to their low frequencies and the ambiguity of overlapping syntactic and content edits, as the highly-compressed \simpeval{} outputs often make substantial edits whose annotations have multiple correct interpretations.
-We also report \% two and three annotators agree, which we find are similar to fine-grained evaluation frameworks in other text generation tasks \cite{dou-etal-2022-gpt}.
-We include further agreement analysis and examples in Appendix \ref{sec:agreement-demo}.
+We calculate edit selection agreement (i.e. agreement prior to adjudication) by each token, with Table \ref{table:metric_eval_results} reporting agreement per edit, further broken down by their type of information change.
+We observe edit agreement is highly dependent on the edit type and type of information change being performed.
+High agreements are seen for \ed{deletion} ($\alpha$=0.75), paraphrase (\es{substitution} with the same information, $\alpha$=0.53), and sentence \esp{splits} ($\alpha$=0.66). \es{Substitution} that introduces more information, however, exhibits lower agreement ($\alpha$=0.15), due to the subjectivity among annotators on determining whether new tokens contain `novel' information, as was often mixed up with \ei{insertion}. \er{Reordering} ($\alpha$=0.12) and \est{structure} edits ($\alpha$=0.25) also report lower agreements.
+We fully explore the phenomenon of annotator disagreement in Appendix \ref{sec:agreement-demo}, and find overlapping syntactic and content edits often have multiple correct interpretations, leading to an inherent disagreement.
+Additionally, we find our \% rates for annotator agreement are similar to fine-grained evaluation frameworks in other text generation tasks \cite{dou-etal-2022-gpt}.